MyPetORG/MyPet-Wiki/pages/skills/hp.md

 # HP

-This skill will increase the max hitpoints the pet can have.<br>
+This skill will increase the max hitpoints the pet can have.
 The amount this skill adds will be added to the default health that is set set in the config (<font color="coral">MyPet.Pets.<PetType>.HP</font>).